mczgalor/masterDS/README.md

 programs included:

- *transform_to_json.py: take the xml file and move it into few json files each of them corresponding to each collection we want to create.
+ *transform_to_json.py: takes the xml file and moves it into few json files each of them corresponding to each collection we want to create.

- *enter_data_in_Mongodb.py: connects to MongoDB database, create a database called "dblp" and write the json files into the the collections of the database.
+ *enter_data_in_Mongodb.py: connects to MongoDB database, creates a database called "dblp" and writes the json files into the the collections of the database.

  *queries.py: Makes the queries, 10 questions (part I) of the project.